 The Penguin Project - Year 3 CLE

-It also includes examples of how the investigations and activities can be adjusted to cater for students with diverse needs so they can access and participate in this CLE.
+It also includes examples of how the investigations and activities can be adjusted to cater for students with diverse needs so they can access and participate as well.

 In this investigation, heat transfer and heat insulators are investigated in the context of emperor penguins who huddle together to reduce heat lost from their bodies to the surrounding cold air.